Morus indica: Flowers and fruit

 Morus indica is a monoecious flowering plant, having male and female flowers growing on the same tree, although often on distinct branches.
 The male inflorescence is narrow, between 9–11.5 mm long, and covered in fine hairs.
 The female flowers are subglubose, or just shy of spherical.
 They measure 6–9.5 mm long.
 The stigma of these flowers is about 3.5 mm long with dense, short hair.

 The female flower, after being fertilized, forms a fleshy compound fruit known as a syncarp.
 This syncarp, which is black when fully ripe, looks like that of Morus nigra, commonly known as a black mulberry.

 Uses and health

 Morus indica is often grown for its medicinal properties.
 As with most berries, the mulberries of M. indica have potent antioxidant properties.
 The primary medicinal use of M. indica is as a method of regulating blood glucose levels in diabetic patients.
-Multiple studies in humans and mice have found that the use of M. indica lowered the blood glucose levels of diabetics through multiple different pathways.
+Multiple studies in humans and mice have found that the use of M. indica lowered the blood glucose levels of diabetic through multiple different pathways.